s159102/Assignment-3-2020/README.md

 - You should submit all code files required to process the input data and fit the models.
 - The total size of the .zip file you submit should *not* be larger than 5MB.
-This means that you will not be able to include the raw source files in your submission.
+This means that you will not be able to include the raw data files in the `./data` direcotry in your submission.